Name that tune! Mocking U.S. Republicans, #GOPSongs goes viral on Twitter

 "Hello... is it me that you're looking to deport?" was one of around a dozen offerings from @whisper2scream, riffing off the newest smash hit from British singer Adele.

-Bruce Springsteen's anthem "Born in the U.S.A." was another favourite associated with Trump, with altered verses like "Born in the U.S.A., or Get Out."
+Bruce Springsteen's anthem "Born in the U.S.A." was another favorite associated with Trump, with altered verses like "Born in the U.S.A., or Get Out."

 Ted Cruz, a senator from Texas who recently surpassed the billionaire developer in opinion polls in early-voting state Iowa, was taking hits too.
 "I'm Bringing Sexist Back" was trending, a play on Justin Timberlake's "SexyBack."